 Enabling this option reduces clutter at the cost of a slightly longer startup.

 BleachBit determines whether a cleaner is relevant two ways: first, it checks whether there is anything to clean.
 For example, it only checks that Firefox has cache, but it doesn’t check whether Firefox is installed.
 (This works well for applications you used once and then deleted.)
 Second, BleachBit checks whether the cleaner was already enabled: enabled cleaners are not hidden.

 When files are deleted normally, the operating system only deletes the reference to the file (not the contents), but later file can usually be undeleted.
 To securely delete files marked for cleaning (such as Firefox cache) to prevent this kind of recovery, enable overwriting files (also called file shredding).

 Overwriting files is significantly slower than deleting files normally.
 Overwriting is supported for standard file deletions (such as deleting Firefox cache) and when deleting Firefox URL history (a special operation), but it is not supported for other special operations (such as deleting locked files in Windows).
-Overwriting is not effective in some situations such as with NTFS compression and the ext3 filesystem in data=journal mode.
-Neither of these two example situations are common.
+Overwriting is not effective with some situations such as the Linux ext3 and ext4 filesystems in

 To complement the limitations of overwriting individual files, use the Free disk space option under System to overwrite free disk space and hide previously deleted files.

 Before using the Free disk space option under System, select a writable directory for each drive (also called logical partition or mount point).
 The unallocated disk space in the chosen drives will be wiped.

 When starting for the first time, BleachBit tries to guess the correct value.
 In Linux, a good setting is typically /home/(username) and /tmp, but only one should be used if both are on the same partition.
 In Windows, typically C:\ is a good choice.